Limits to black-box amplification in QMA: Introduction

 In this work we show that the doubly-exponential bound is in fact \emph{optimal} in the black-box setting.
 We prove that there exists a quantum oracle relative to which no $\QMA$ protocol using polynomial resources can achieve completeness closer to~1 than doubly exponential.

 The key idea in the oracle separation of \cite{aaronson2009perfect} is that for a simple choice of quantum oracle, the maximal acceptance probability of the verifier is an analytic function in one variable.
 Perfect completeness would require this function to be constant on an interval, but the analyticity then implies that the maximal acceptance probability is \emph{always} 1, contradicting soundness.
-We use the same quantum oracle, but give a slightly different analysis and use a result from complex approximation theory, bounding the growth of rational functions, to make this separation quantitative.
+We use the same quantum oracle, but give a slightly different analysis and use a standard result bounding the growth of trigonometric polynomials, to make this separation quantitative.
 The key idea of the proof is as follows.
 The quantum oracle is given by